 That law has dramatically expanded access to health coverage.

 Massachusetts now has the highest rate of insured residents in the nation -- more than 98 percent of the population.
-But soaring premiums and other health care costs have threatened to undermine the long term fiscal
+But soaring premiums and other health care costs have threatened to undermine the long term fiscal stability of the law.

 House Speaker Robert DeLeo said the House version of the financing bill goes a long way toward reining in those costs.